tchoi8/tchoi8.github.io/_posts/2014-04-15-memory-class-ITP.md

 What makes human presence different from animal or object?
 How do we feel comfort or fear in presence of another person?
 What kind of change happens in our consciousness in crowd and in solitude?

+* Jonathan Crary, 24/7 Late capitalism and the ends of sleep (Verso,2014)
 * Alva Noë, Varieties of presence (Harvard University Press, 2012)

 Student output: Students will present their ideas for device to help forget an event or a specific memory.